Quantum ergodicity for Eisenstein series on hyperbolic surfaces of large genus: Quantitative spectral convergence

 We now turn towards random surfaces and Theorem \ref{thm:largegenus}.
 Before we prove it we adapt in this section the results of Monk \cite{Monk} to finite area surfaces.
 In \cite{Monk}, a quantitative version of the spectral convergence is proved for compact hyperbolic surfaces.
 We will need such quantitative convergence because we want uniformity over the probability sets we consider, and the previous section does not give us that.
 The argument of \cite{Monk} extends to non-compact surfaces because the terms in the trace formula arising from the parabolic elements are well-behaved under the Benjamini-Schramm convergence assumption.
 We reproduce here the steps of the argument of \cite{Monk}, emphasising the main differences.

-Let $\cM_{g,k}$ be the moduli space of hyperbolic surfaces of genus $g$ with $k$ cusps, recall Section \ref{sec:introrandom} for the definition.
-Define the subset $\cA_{g,k} \subset \cM_{g,k(g)}$ of surfaces $X$ such that \begin{enumerate} \item \item \end{enumerate} We first remark that these assumptions are satisfied with high probability when $g$ is large.
+Let $k(g) = O(g^{\kappa})$ for some $0 \leq \kappa < 1/2$ and $\cM_{g,k(g)}$ be the moduli space of hyperbolic surfaces of genus $g$ with $k(g)$ cusps, recall Section \ref{sec:introrandom} for the definition.
+Define the subset $\cA_{g,k(g)} \subset \cM_{g,k(g)}$ of surfaces $X$ such that \begin{enumerate} \item \item \end{enumerate} We first remark that these assumptions are satisfied with high probability when $g$ is large.